 Another key negotiating objective and priority for ITAC 1 is to ensure that the current disciplines on aerospace subsidies in the Subsidies and Countervailing Measures Agreement are not weakened.
 Inclusion of the provision in that agreement was an important achievement of the Uruguay Round.
 Therefore, consistent with Section 135 (c) of the Uruguay Round Agreements Act (Public Law 103-465)-the United States must "maintain vigorous and effective disciplines on subsidies practices with respect to civil aircraft products under the WTO Agreement on Subsidies and Countervailing Measures."

 V. Advisory Committee Opinion on Agreement

-Based on the information available, ITAC 1 supports the U.S.-Peru Trade Promotion Agreement as written.
+Based on the review of the available text, a consensus was reached within ITAC 1 that is supports the U.S.-Korea Free Trade Agreement as written.

 VI.
 Membership of the Committee